Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.disableLocationListening();
     ```

-!!!note "Proguard obfuscation"
+!!!note "ProGuard obfuscation"
-    If you use Proguard obfuscation, please also add the following exception to the file:
+    If you use ProGuard obfuscation, add the following exception to the file:
     `-keep class com.google.android.gms.common.** { *; }`

 ### Opt Out of Tracking